 My parents raised sheep for several years when I was a kid.
 They were my favorite of the animals we experimented raising on our hobby farm.

 Watching the sheep give birth was absolutely amazing and the baby lambs made the most adorable pets!
-My siblings, friends, and myself also got a lot of entertainment attempting to ride the sheep like horses—we never were very successful.
+My siblings, friends, and I also got a lot of entertainment attempting to ride the sheep-like horses—we never were very successful.

 My Dad was the main one involved with the caring of the sheep, and I can recall him shearing the sheep himself.
 It always was hilarious watching him struggle to hold the sheep in place as he cursed and the sheep bleated.

 There came a day when he announced that he was ready to sell the sheep.
 They were too much work for him.
 He worked a full-time job, cared for many large vegetable gardens, and had 5 kids!

 Not wanting to see the sheep go, I volunteered to be their caretaker.
 This meant hauling five-gallon buckets of water from our house to the shed every day in the winter, not to mention feeding them their corn and hay.

 Summer was easier, except for dealing with all of the barn spiders that would appear in the shed (especially for a girl with major arachnophobia).
 My dad eventually sold the sheep and gave me part of the profit, which was completely unexpected and very rewarding for me.

 Now that I am an adult with children of my own I would love nothing more than to raise some sheep.
 Unfortunately, we’ll need to buy more land before we can have sheep.
 When that time comes, I’ll be likely raising sheep for some or all of the following reasons.